frontendpatterns/frontendpatterns.dev/src/content/patterns/tree-shaking.md

 ---
 # Tree Shaking

-Eliminate unused code from bundles during the build process.

 ## Problem

 Without this pattern, the premise that eliminating unused code from bundles during the build process falls apart, and small changes trigger cascading regressions.